 - Removing work test for over-65s wanting to make super contributions.
 From 1 July 2017, Australians aged 65 year or over (and up to the age of 74) will be able to make super contributions without satisfying a work test.
 The work test is currently working 40 hours in a 30-day period in the financial year in which you plan to make the super contribution.
 Such individuals will also be able to receive contributions from their spouse under the contributions splitting rules (and presumably under the low-income spouse tax offset rules).
 This measure is PROSPECTIVE.
 The ALP has not yet indicated whether it supports this policy.
-For more information on how the work test applies until June 2017, see SuperGuide article Over-65s work test: How does it operate?
+For more information on how the work test applies until June 2017, see SuperGuide article Work test: Making super contributions over 65

 - Removal of anti-detriment provisions.
 From 1 July 2017, super funds will not be able to pay a refund of a member’s lifetime superannuation contributions tax payments into an estate, and the super fund likewise will not be able to claim a tax deduction for this payment.
 The ALP has not yet indicated whether it supports this policy.
 For more information, see SuperGuide article Anti-detriment payments banned since July 2017.